/ cybertruck install

 Steps

-Cybertruck has both USB-A and USB-C ports in the center console front-facing tray.
+Both a USB-A and a USB-C port sit in the same center-console front-facing tray.
 Either works for Boombox.
 Rear ports are power-only.

 Cybertruck-specific: separate audio input